AnubhavKarki/sas-viya-learners-challenge-26/README.md

 | 1 decorrelated MLP at 5% weight | ~+0.002 |

 Once the three tree stacks are correlating at 0.9998 with each other, adding a fourth is almost pure noise.
 One diverse signal is worth far more.

+---

+## Closing thoughts

+None of the individual techniques here are novel.
+CatBoost, isotonic calibration, and target encoding are well-documented.
+What mattered was the combination and the order: getting the data clean first, then feature engineering, then tuning, then stacking, then calibrating - and not skipping ahead.
+Every leaderboard gain in the results table came from one deliberate change, not a batch of simultaneous tweaks, which made it possible to know exactly what was working.